Frequently Asked Questions

 When is the bill due?

-The fall semester bill is available online via EC Online Services in early July and is due by August 3rd.
-The spring semester bill is available online in mid-November and due by December 14th.
+The fall semester bill is available online via EC Online Services in early July and is due by early August.
+The spring semester bill is available online in mid-November and due by mid-December.

 Will my deposit be reflected on my bill?